 Welcome to the Embassy of Sweden in Addis Ababa, Ethiopia

-The Ambassador of Sweden in Addis Abeba is both Ambassador to Ethiopia and Sweden’s Permanent Representative to the African Union.
+The Ambassador of Sweden in Addis Ababa is Ambassador to Ethiopia as well as Sweden’s Special Representative to the African Union and the regional organisation IGAD.
 The Ambassador is also accredited to Djibouti where there is a Swedish Consulate.
+The Embassy, which has approximatley 50 staff members, consists of five sections: the section for political, commercial and cultural affairs; the sections for bilateral and regional development cooperation; the administrative and consular section as well as the migration section.

 Sweden has had relations with Ethiopia since 1866 when the first Swedish missionaries arrived.
 Ethiopia was also the first country that received development aid from Sweden, starting as early as 1954.